-Accordingly, there are a few key aspects which should be analyzed, with respect to investments in India from any of the aforementioned countries, going forward, which are as follows:
+Accordingly, there are a few key aspects which should be analysed, with respect to investments in India from any of the aforementioned countries, going forward, which are as follows:

-- 1. The amendments seem to cover follow-on investments by investors from these bordering countries in those Indian companies in which they are already invested. - 2.
-The amendments also seem to apply to any investment which does not lead to a change in the shareholding of the foreign investor from the relevant bordering country in the Indian company or where such investment is in exercise of an existing shareholder right/obligation. - 3.
-Any investments in India through a fund which is sponsored and/or beneficially owned by investors resident of such country will require the prior approval of the Government of India.
+- The amendments seem to cover follow-on investments by investors from these bordering countries in those Indian companies in which they are already invested. - The amendments seem to apply to investments not leading to a change in the shareholding of the foreign investor from a bordering country in the Indian company or where such investment is in exercise of an existing shareholder right/obligation. - Any investments in India through a fund sponsored and/or beneficially owned by investors resident of such country will require approval of the Government of India. - 4.
+The investments in India from countries which are governed or claimed to be governed by China such as Hong Kong, Macau and Taiwan, are likely to be covered within these amendments. - 5.
+Given that the terms "beneficial owner" and "beneficial ownership" used in PN 3/20 and in the NDI Amendment Rules are not defined either in the FDI Policy (though used therein) or in the NDI Rules, the meaning of these terms will have to be determined as per the other statutes such as (Indian) Companies Act, 2013, until the Government of India issues a clarification in this regard. - 6.
+An acquisition of a foreign entity by an investor from China, which, upon completion, will result in an indirect acquisition/change in shareholding resulting in acquisition of beneficial interest of an Indian company, will also be covered by these amendments.
+The use of the expression 'directly or indirectly' in PN 3/20 and the NDI Amendment Rules directly applies to this

-- 4. The investments in India from countries which are governed or claimed to be governed by China such as Hong Kong are likely to be covered within these amendments. - 5.
-Given that the terms "beneficial owner" and "beneficial ownership" used in PN 3/20 and in the NDI Amendment Rules are not defined either in the FDI Policy (though used therein) or in the NDI Rules, the meaning of these terms will have to be determined as per the other statutes such as (Indian) Companies Act, 2013. - 6.
-An acquisition of a foreign entity by an investor from China, which, upon completion, will result in an indirect acquisition/ change in shareholding resulting in acquisition of beneficial interest of an Indian company, will also be covered by these amendments.
-The use of the expression 'directly or indirectly' in PN 3/20 and the NDI Amendment Rules directly applies to this situation.
+- situation.
 Therefore, such indirect acquisitions will also be covered within the ambit of the amendments. - 7.
 Whether acquisition of shares by an investor from the aforementioned countries in a foreign listed company which holds shares in an Indian company will be impacted by these amendments.
 This would depend on the facts of each case.
 An investor (in that foreign listed company) without any special rights cannot be said to be in a position of holding the beneficial ownership of the Indian company through that listed company.
-If however the investor itself is in control of that listed company or if he has certain special rights in the listed company (for example, special dividend rights or affirmative voting rights of such nature that indirectly give that investor the beneficial ownership of the Indian company), then the amendments will apply to his investment, irrespective of his shareholding, in the foreign listed company.
+If however the investor itself is in control of that listed company or if he has certain special rights in the listed company (for example, special dividend rights or affirmative voting rights or management rights of such nature that indirectly give that investor the beneficial ownership of the Indian company), then the amendments will apply to his investment, irrespective of his shareholding, in the foreign listed company.